choandrew/magic/README.md

 ## Inspiration
-We noticed that the prices for Magic: The Gathering card prices are very expensive, but also tend to increase e
+We noticed that some of the prices for Magic: The Gathering card prices tend to react to "market news" at a relatively slow rate.
+A professional player would play the card, the card would increase in popularity in a short amount of time, but prices of the card would take a week to increase due to slow market response.

+We wanted to take advantage of this opportunity to be market makers and buy up the cards before they increase in price, so that we can potentially make a tidy profit.

 ## What it does
 This program seives through the over 28,000 Magic: The Gathering cards to determine candidates that will probably increase in price significantly in the near future.